parappally/parappally.github.io/README.md

 Done:
   * Linking contact me form to a database through formspree.
+  * Adding a skills section

 What's next?
   * Adding a particle loading effect
   * Remaking website in React / Vue
-  * Adding a skills section and possibly incoporating another framework into the site (maybe experiment with Bulma?)
+  * Incoporating another framework into the site (maybe experiment with Bulma?)